devsapp/fc/docs/command/deploy.md

 Options

-  --trigger-name [triggerName]   Only deploy the specified trigger, multiple triggers can be specified using [--trigger-name name1 --trigger-name name2]
+  --trigger-name [triggerName]   [Optional] Only deploy the specified trigger, multiple triggers can be specified using [--trigger-name name1 --trigger-name name2]
-  --use-local                    Deploy resource using local config
+  --use-local                    [Optional] Deploy resource using local config
-  -y, --assume-yes               Assume that the answer to any question which would be asked is yes
+  -y, --assume-yes               [Optional] Assume that the answer to any question which would be asked is yes

 Global Options

-  -h, --help                 Help for command
+  -h, --help                 [Optional] Help for command
-  -a, --access [aliasName]   Specify key alias
+  -a, --access [aliasName]   [Optional] Specify key alias
-  --debug                    Output debug informations
+  --debug                    [Optional] Output debug informations

+Options Help

+  Required: Required parameters in YAML mode and CLI mode
+  C-Required: Required parameters in CLI mode
+  Y-Required: Required parameters in Yaml mode
+  Optional: Non mandatory parameter
+  ✋ The difference between Yaml mode and CLI mode: https://github.com/Serverless-Devs/Serverless-Devs/blob/docs/docs/zh/yaml_and_cli.md

 Examples with Yaml